Popular Questions About The Tummy Tuck Procedure

 A tummy tuck, also called an abdominoplasty, removes extra fat and skin from the lower abdomen to create a flat, smooth belly.
 It also may involve suturing the abominable muscles together that may have separated during pregnancy.

-This procedure is popular for women who have been pregnant and have loose skin in the abdomen.
+Tummy Tuck surgery is popular for women who have been pregnant and have loose skin in the abdomen.
 It’s also a good choice for men and women who have had significant weight loss.
-Some women pair this popular procedure with New Jersey liposuction and get both done at once.
+Some women pair this popular procedure with liposuction and get both done at once.

 Are you wondering if a tummy tuck is an option to consider?
-Below are the most common questions about tummy tucks.
+There are lots of questions to ask considering tummy tuck.
+Below are the most common questions about tummy tuck procedures.

 How Long Do Tummy Tucks Last?

-A tummy tuck is considered a permanent procedure in that the fat cells and skin that are removed cannot come back.
+A tummy tuck surgery is considered a permanent procedure in that the excess fat cells and excess skin that are removed cannot come back.
 Also, the internal sutures that your plastic surgeon places to mend the stomach muscles together will stay in place permanently.

-But remember that significant weight changes can cause the abdominal skin and tissue to lose elasticity, which can cause more sagging.
+But remember that significant weight changes can cause the abdominal skin and tissue around your abdominal muscles to lose elasticity, which can cause more sagging.
 Gaining a lot of weight can make the fat cells remaining to get bigger.

 Also, pregnancy after a tummy tuck can loosen the skin again and affect the repaired abdominal muscles.